PelionIoT/mbl-docs/Docs/app_dev/user_app_helloworld.md

 * Create IPK.

 Each section is implemented for both release and debug variants.

+We use the existing dockcross Docker image for the ARMv7 architecture to cross-compile the application and create an OCI container.
+To the standard dockcross image we add `opkg-utils` helper scripts that can package the compiled application as an IPK.
+The Docker file to build the dockcross image is at [https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.5/tutorials/helloworld/cc-env/Dockerfile](https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.5/tutorials/helloworld/cc-env/Dockerfile).

 <span class="notes">**Note:** For more information, please refer to the [reference about application containers and packages](../references/application-containers-and-packages.html) or the [dockcross documentation on GitHub](https://github.com/dockcross/dockcross).</span>